-The man, Michael Underwood, has had several continuances due in part to a brain injury, which one doctor said may be exaggerated.
+Michael Underwood, has had several continuances due in part to a brain injury, which one doctor said may be exaggerated.

 Day had been divorced from Underwood for 14 months, which is when she said her life changed forever.
-Police said in June 2013, her ex-husband shot and killed her father at a home on S. 70th Street in Fort Smith.
+Police said in June 2013, her former husband shot and killed her father at a home on South 70th Street in Fort Smith.

-Three years later, his trial has yet to start, which has made the Day family uneasy.
+Years later, his trial has yet to start, which has made the Day family uneasy.
 Underwood is being treated at the Spiro nursing home after the Sebastian County Jail couldn't meet his health needs, records state.

 “There's no ankle monitoring bracelet, so we're not aware of what his condition is exactly," Day said.
 "We've been told different things, but who's to say he can't show up here anytime.
 To me, there's absolutely no reason why he shouldn't be behind bars."

 Court-ordered medical evaluations have found Underwood is not competent to stand trial because of the traumatic brain injury, which was the result of him shooting himself.

-“Hopefully these doctors will get together and their findings will be that is the case," she said.
+Day added, "Hopefully these doctors will get together and their findings will be that is the case," she said.
 "We'll go to trial and get it taken care of."